arungudelli/arungudelli/content/tutorial/javascript/how-to-check-if-an-object-is-empty-in-javascript-examples/index.md

 ## Checking if an object is empty or not in Javascript in older browsers:

 The above methods might not work in older browsers like IE 7 and 8 (es5 or ECMAScript 5 and before).

-So to check if an object is empty or not in all browsers we can loop through the object properties using for as shown below
+So to check if an object is empty or not in all browsers we can loop through the object properties using `for loop` as shown below.

 <pre>function ifObjectIsEmpty(obj) {
 for(var prop in obj) {